Frequently Asked Questions

 ==- Files are identical!=- Files are different<<- File exists only on the left side>>- File exists only on the right side??- Same size but not verified (use --verify-hashes)

-You can also use --no-color to disable ANSI colors for cleaner log output.
+You can also use --no-color for cleaner logs and copy/read commands for file-level automation.

 Use the -i or --ignore flag with glob patterns: